-Chili's is a recognized leader in the casual dining industry and the flagship brand of Dallas-based Brinker International, Inc. Chili's has been operating restaurants for over 47 years and enjoys a global presence with restaurants in the United States, 28 countries and two United States territories.
-Whether domestic or international, Company-owned or franchised, Chili's is dedicated to delivering fresh and high-quality food with value-centric offerings such as 3 for Me, as well as dining experiences that make guests feel special.
+Chili's is a recognized leader in the casual dining industry and the flagship brand of Dallas-based Brinker International, Inc. Chili's has been operating restaurants for over 48 years and enjoys a global presence with restaurants in the United States, 29 other countries and two United States territories.
+Whether domestic or international, or franchised, Chili's is dedicated to delivering delicious and craveable food with value-centric offerings such as "3 for Me" starting at only \$10.99, as well as dining experiences in a vibrant atmosphere that make guests feel special.

-Historically, the menu featured bold, kicked-up American favorites and Chili's has built a reputation for big mouth burgers, full-on sizzling fajitas, baby back ribs and hand-shaken margaritas.
-In recent years, our culinary innovations have focused on these core food offerings.
-We believe our shift in focusing on a few core equities on our menu, our fun laid-back Chilihead culture, and our strong hospitality standards that prioritize making our guests feel special have allowed Chili's to differentiate its high-quality food and service from other casual dining restaurants.
+Our menu features bold, Southwest inspired American favorites and Chili's has built a reputation for big mouth burgers, full-on sizzling fajitas, crispy Chicken Crispers[®] and hand-shaken margaritas.
+As part of our new strategy, we're improving and innovating on these four core food and drink offerings.
+We believe our shift in focusing on four core equities, simplifying our menu, being intentional about our fun laid-back Chilihead culture, and maintaining our strong hospitality standards allow Chili's to differentiate its high-quality food and service from other casual dining restaurants.